Figure Logo

 Fees

 A Figure Home Equity Line also has low origination fees.
-The origination fee on a Figure Home Equity Line ranges from 0 to 4.99 percent, depending on your credit score and the state where your property is located3navigates to numbered disclosure.
+The origination fee on a Figure Home Equity Line ranges from 0 to 4.99 percent, depending on your credit score and the state where your property is located3navigates to numbered disclaimer.
 Traditional HELOCs, on the other hand, may have higher origination fees, yearly fees, and other fees in addition to the origination fee.

 Interests